arthur5120/real-time-chat-app/--todo-list.md

 # On the room reset/creation, if the user continues spamming none of the messages get to the other end.
 # Make filter for the log messages.
 [DONE]
 # When a new message is received, if the user is on the log screen, it scrolls down to the bottom anyway.
 [DONE]
-# When rooms are cleared or a new one is created there aren't notifications on the other end.
-# On room reset, the room users won't update upon the first message on the other end.
-# socket turning off when refreshing the page.
+# Refreshing prevents the room cooldown.
+# Handle undefined rooms on the socket during room reset.

 // Done yesterday

-Create a new state and useEffect to manage chat room refresh when a new room is created or all rooms are cleared.
-Refactored data fetching to room related operations to retrieve only necessary data, partially avoiding full reloads.
-Remove resetMessageContent to ensure the user input is preserved.
-Change socket events and the main useEffect to support room refresh instead of generic refresh.
+Modify socket event handling to trigger a hard reload on room reset to fix occasional issues with chat not refreshing, remove rooms.length from the main useEffect dependency array to prevent unnecessary hard reloads when creating a new room.

 // Done today

-Modify socket event handling to trigger a hard reload on room reset to fix occasional issues with chat not refreshing, remove rooms.length from the main useEffect dependency array to prevent unnecessary hard reloads when creating a new room.
+Update message box placeholder to indicate cooldown status.
+Change socket event names to more specific ones.